USC-InfoLab/fft_approximate/README.md

 ### About

 fft_approximate is an open-source PostgreSQL extension that enables users to quickly answer aggregate range queries on time series data, using an approximate approach.
-Our approach leverages the power of Fast Fourier Transform (FFT) to store a condensed representation of each time series.
-By selectively storing only the top-k coefficients, we're able to compute aggregate range queries quickly and efficiently, with a small sacrifice on accuracy.
+Our approach leverages the power of the Fast Fourier Transform (FFT) to store a condensed representation of each time series.
+By selectively storing only the top-k coefficients, we're able to compute aggregate range queries quickly and efficiently, with a small sacrifice of accuracy.

-Users are encouranged to use this extension when working with large volumes of time series data but require rapid query processing times.
-With fft_approximate, you can achieve lightning-fast query performance while maintaining high accuracy, giving you a powerful tool for analyzing and visualizing time series data.
+Users are encouraged to use this extension when working with large volumes of time series data but require rapid query processing times.

 ### Usage